tombenke/cayley-cookbook/website/content/docs/basic-concepts/rdf-graphs.en.md

 {{< hint info >}}
 __Note:__

 This table lists these format only for the sake of completeness.
-In the first approximation to this topic, it is not needed to dive into the details of these formats and the semantic technology stack.
+In the first approximation to this topic, it is not needed to dive into the details of all these formats and the complete semantic technology stack.
 We focus on the practical aspects.

-In order to use {{< cayley >}} we only need to know `n-quads`, `n-triples` and the `Turtle` formats.
+In order to use {{< cayley >}} we only need to know `n-quads`, `n-triples` formats.
+The `Turtle` format is also very useful and we will use it in some of our examples.
 {{< /hint >}}

 | format | file extension | mime-type | when to use? |